mlabbe/qtcdbg/README.md

 ## Usage ##

  1. [Download QtCreator](https://download.qt.io/official_releases/qtcreator/4.11/4.11.0/).
 4.11.0 is recommended.
 Older versions do not always work.
+ 2. Linux: Copy QtCreator to your path.
+MacOs: Run QtCreator once to clear notarization warning.
  1. Create `qtcdb.toml` file in your project from examples.
  2. `cd` to project root
  3. Type `qtcdbg`